Have you ever wanted to empty a half dozen rounds of 12-gauge in just a couple of seconds?

 If you’ve been involved with firearms for any length of time, you’ve probably shot break-action or pump-action shotguns, but what about semi-automatic shotguns?

-We’re going to dig into just why you would want a semi-automatic shotgun, what some of the pitfalls, and how to choose the best one for your needs.
+We’re going to dig into just why you would want a semi-automatic shotgun, the pitfalls, and how to choose the best one for your needs.